A cover letter serves as an introduction to your resume, outlining your qualifications and the reasons you are the best applicant for the position.

 Things to consider when writing a resume cover letter include the following:

-- Be honest: An effective cover letter should be honest and straightforward.
+• Be honest: It should be honest and straightforward.
 It should not contain lies or half-truths, nor should it require you to fabricate information about yourself, such as by exaggerating your skills, experience, or accomplishments.
 Instead, provide factual information and always provide specific examples and numbers that can support your qualifications.

 The things to avoid when writing a cover letter include the following: